athomasq/athomasq.github.io/guides/investing-guide.md

 ### Windfalls and Market Timing

 Most investment guides assume you have a regular monthly income, and advise you to save and invest a fixed percentage of it every month.
-But this is no longer a good assumption.

-Many people today have income that is lumpy, irregular, or unpredictable.
+This is no longer a good assumption.
+People today have income that is lumpy, irregular, or unpredictable.
 Consulting or gig work.
 Equity that has finally vested.
 A large bonus or commission.
 An inheritance or earnout.
 Sales from your side-hustle.
-All of these vary in frequency and in size; how do you create a prudent savings and investment plan given this volatility?
+All of these vary in frequency and in size; given this volatility, how do you create a prudent savings and investment plan?

 First, on the saving and spending side: the key is to not let temporarily elevated income become your new baseline.
 By all means calibrate your consumption to your average income -- just make sure it's your actual average, not your wishful-thinking average, and not your one-off high point.
 Expensive new habits and impulse purchases are the biggest dangers for people with unexpected riches.